rifandani/catching-up-to-llm-slide/slides.md

   <img class="object-cover h-50" alt="LLM is a function" src="/llm-is-a-function.jpeg" />
 </div>

-A more practical answer is that it’s a file.
+A more practical answer is that it's a file.
 This 4.2 gigabyte LLM file called `Vicuna 7B`.
-If we open the file, it’s just numbers.
+If we open the file, it's just numbers.
 These things are giant binary blobs of numbers.
-Anything we do with them involves vast amounts of matrix multiplication, that’s it.
+Anything we do with them involves vast amounts of matrix multiplication, that's it.

 We can also think of a model as a function.
 Here we imported `llm` package.
 Then, we get a reference to that GGML `Vicuna` model.
-We can prompt it saying “The capital of France is” and it responds “Paris.”
-So it’s a function that can complete text and give use answers.
+We can prompt it saying "The capital of France is" and it responds "Paris."
+So it's a function that can complete text and give use answers.

 <!--
 Other file formats include: